 Types of Tax Fraud

-There are 3 main types of tax fraud.
+There are 3 main types.
 Let’s discuss them one by one:

 #1 – Underreporting One’s Income

 This type of tax fraud is very common especially in the case of people who receive their income in the form of cash.
 The Internal Revenue Service (IRS) as well as the state tax boards, requires all kinds of income to be reported irrespective of its source.
 However, since it is difficult to trace cash income, it can go unreported quite often.